Firefox Proxy: How to Use a Proxy in Firefox

 There are some drawbacks though.
 First, web proxies create simple HTTP connections to a manually-selected website in your browser.
 If you're after greater flexibility and/or would like that a desktop app's traffic uses the connection (for example), you'll need to use one of the other methods.

-If only interested in creating a simple HTTP proxy connection, web proxies can come in handy.
-You won't suffer for choice as there are plenty of free offers, such as those from HideMyAss ⇱ or Hide.me ⇱:
+For a simple HTTP proxy connection, web proxies can come in handy.
+You won't suffer for choice as there are plenty of free offers, such as those from HideMyAss or hide.me:

 HideMyAss, a VPN provider, offers a free web proxy service.